gcardi/ConsoleUTF8/README.md

 Alas, the repository is too big to put in this project as a submodule.
 So, I took the liberty of copying just a few files from the repository's directory I was interested in (my apologizes in advance).

-I "adapted" his technique(s) to Embracadero's clang-based toolchains.
+I "adapted" his technique(s) to Embarcadero's clang-based toolchains.

 To embed the manifest file (by hand) you need to use the Embarcadero resource compiler (brcc32) like this: